gitops-working-group/gitops-working-group/RATIONALE.md

     We are left with the option of backing up our system state before a change so that we can restore a known good state if something goes wrong.
     This doesn't solve the problem of how to change our system to move to a new desired state.
 The best we can do is restore and retry.
-    This becomes extremely common in complex distributed systems, where transient failures are common.
+    This becomes extremely common in complex distributed systems, where transient failures are usual.
     Such an approach is painful in practice and leads to an aversion to changing the system's state.

     This problem can be solved by having software agents that continuously converge the system towards a well-defined state.